 Karl Marx wrote: "It is not individualism [the child subject to the father's/Father's authority, humbling, denying, die to his "self" in order to do the father's/Father's will—instead of his own] that fulfills the individual, on the contrary it destroys him.
 Society ["human relationship based upon self interest," i.e., the child finding his identity, i.e., his love of pleasure and hate of restraint in "the group," i.e., in society] is the necessary framework through which freedom [from the father's/Father's authority] and individuality [to be "of and for self" and the world only] are made realities."
 (Karl Marx, in John Lewis, The Life and Teachings of Karl Marx)

-Now to the apples and the oranges: Once the universality (the commonality) of all fruit is learned, the individuality of each particular fruit (the apple, the orange, etc.)—according to Karl Marx (The Holy Family)—is never seen the same way again, the individual fruit is from then on only perceived through the universality (commonality) of "The Fruit," i.e., what all children have in common, i.e., their love of pleasure (love of the world) and their hate of restraint (hate of the father's/Father's authority).
+Now to the apples, oranges, and almonds: Once the universality (the commonality) of all fruit is learned, the individuality of each particular fruit (the apple, the orange, the almond, etc.)—according to Karl Marx (The Holy Family)—is never seen the same way again, the individual fruit is from then on only perceived through the universality (commonality) of "The Fruit," i.e., what all children have in common, i.e., their love of pleasure (love of the world) and their hate of restraint (hate of the father's/Father's authority), i.e., through the "Marxist lens."
 In the same way the children (in the "group grade," i.e., "group therapy," i.e. psychotherapy classroom) no longer perceive themselves as being under the father's/Father's authority, individually isolated from the universal, i.e. "alienated" from all the children of the world, i.e. with all children being divided from one other according to their father's/Father's commands, rules, facts, and truth, i.e. belief, but now perceive their identity as being "equal" (common) with all the children of the world—based upon their common desire for pleasure and dissatisfaction, resentment, hatred toward restraint.
 'Liberated' to openly share their "feelings," theory, or opinion (without reproof, correction, or rebuke, i.e. the father's/Father's authority), they now bare the fruit of unrighteousness and abomination over and therefore against the father's/Father's authority—correlated to parochialism, individualism, nationalism, i.e. isolationism, under God.
 Thus individuality (the soul of man, i.e. the child doing right and not wrong according to the father's/Father's will, engendering the "guilty conscience" for doing wrong, disobeying, sinning—"neurosis" according to those who generalize)—is sacrificed on the alter of universality (the carnal nature of the children, i.e. with all children augmenting pleasure and attenuating pain, engendering the "super-ego," where the children's "will" is now tied to their "feelings," i.e., their carnal desires, i.e., their "self interests" of the 'moment' instead of to their father's/Father's commands, rules, facts, and truth), 'liberating' the children to do unconscionable things in the name of universality, i.e., in the name of "the people,"

 Through the praxis of generalizing (called "general system theory," i.e. calling apples and oranges the same since they are both fruit, i.e. "the Fruit," Karl Marx, The Holy Family), those of dialectic 'reasoning' correlate the father's/Father's authority (God) to all the social "ills" ("neurosis") of society, including and especially Nationalism, which they correlate with Fascism, i.e. with prejudice, i.e. with racism, i.e. with behaviorism, i.e. with "Mine.
 Not yours," with people judging people according to commands, rules, facts, and truth established by the father/Father (God).
 According to those of dialectic 'reasoning, i.e., of the flesh, i.e., of "self" 'justification,' i.e., "of and for" the child's carnal nature, God, and any who believe in and obey His commands, rules, facts, and truth, i.e. who refuse to question, challenge, defy, disregard, attack His authority—making themselves therefore "repressed," "alienated," and "neurotic"—are Fascists, racists, phobic, maladjusted, lower order thinkers, negative, divisive, hateful, etc.,.